 - 1/2 tsp lime zest and a little more to sprinkle on top

-Put the dates and pecans in a food processor with the metal S blade and pulse and then process until well blended and the mixture starts to clump together
+- Put the dates and pecans in a food processor with the metal S blade and pulse to break them down some.
+Then process until well blended and the mixture starts to clump together

-In the food processor with the metal S blade, add the ripe avocado, lime juice, agave, coconut oil and lime zest and process until smooth
+- In the food processor with the metal S blade, or a high speed blender, add the ripe avocado, lime juice, agave, coconut oil and lime zest and process until smooth

-Cover and freeze until firm - even overnight
+- Cover and freeze until firm, a minimum of 2 hours - even overnight

 Adapted from: Eating Bird Food